 - 3-wheeled: Three-wheeled trailers are one of the most common kinds.
 They usually have two wheels on the rear and one on the front.
 They are lightweight and can be used for strolling and jogging as well.
 Strolling wheels usually swivel, whereas jogging wheels are stationary and at least 10″ in diameter.

-- 4-wheeled: Four-wheeled bike trailers are much sturdier compared to three-wheeled ones.
+- 4-wheeled: Four-wheeled trailers are much sturdier compared to three-wheeled ones.
 They are heavier overall, but they can carry more weight as a result.
 They offer the most stability and distribute weight evenly on all four wheels.
 These trailers are usually used for strolling as they offer the most control and maneuverability.

 - Ski strollers: Multi-sport bike trailers allow you to transform them into ski strollers.
-With the use of a conversion kit, you can add small skis under the wheels and easily push or ride your bike trailer on snow and ice.
+With the use of a conversion kit, you can add small skis under the wheels and easily push or ride your bicycle trailer on snow and ice.
 These are ideal for parents who love cycling all year round and enjoy winter vacations.

 Single vs Double